Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Experiments

 \subsection{Experiments with Numerical Simulation}

 The phantom in the simulation data is an abdominal CT slice\cite{mccollough2016tu}.
 In the scanning configuration, the distance between the X-ray source and the detector is 416.696 mm.
 The detector consists of 2068 bins, each with a length of 0.075 mm.
 The distance between the X-ray source and the rotation center is 297.143 mm.
 Uniform sampling is performed at 720 view angles within the $[0, 2\pi]$ range.
 The sinogram was generated by simulating fan-beam projection \cite{Biguri_2016}, as shown in Fig.~\ref{fig_5} (a).
-According to \eqref{Eq1_}, $\pm10\%$ photon fluctuations were added to half of the randomly selected pixels to simulate stripe artifacts, and the projection values in columns 400 to 404 were set to zero to simulate defective pixels.
-Subsequently, Poisson noise with an intensity of $1\times10^5$ was added in the photon domain, resulting in a sinogram with artifacts, as shown in Fig.~\ref{fig_5} (b).
-The result of Filtered back-projection (FBP)\cite{Biguri_2016} reconstruction using the sinogram with artifacts is displayed in Fig.~\ref{fig_4} (b).
+According to Eq.~\eqref{Eq1_}, $\pm10\%$ photon fluctuations were added to half of the randomly selected pixels to simulate stripe artifacts, and the projection values in columns 400 to 404 were set to zero to simulate defective pixels.
+The initial photon intensity is set to $1\times10^5$, and Poisson noise with the corresponding intensity is then added in the photon domain, as shown in Fig.~\ref{fig_5} (b).
+The result of FBP reconstruction using the sinogram with artifacts is displayed in Fig.~\ref{fig_4} (b).
 Fig.~\ref{fig_5} (c) shows the profile curve of the 200th row in Fig.~\ref{fig_5} (a).
-For the simulation data experiments, the performance of the methods is quantitatively assessed using the Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).
+For the simulation data experiments, the performance of the methods is quantitatively assessed using the Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM)\cite{wang2004image}.

 The experimental results are shown in Fig.~\ref{fig_6}, which presents the corrected sinograms and provides a quantitative comparison with the reference sinogram regarding PSNR and SSIM.
 Higher scores indicate better consistency with the reference sinogram.
 The second row displays the profile curves of the 200th row, with the green curve representing the reference profile and the red curve showing the predicted profile.
 The third row shows the reconstructed images and their local zoom-in views.